Fall of the Western Roman Empire: Political crisis

 Aurelian reunited the empire in 274, and from 284 Diocletian and his successors reorganized it with more emphasis on the military.
 John the Lydian, writing over two centuries later, reported that Diocletian's army at one point totaled 389,704 men, plus 45,562 in the fleets, and numbers may have increased later.
 With the limited communications of the time, both the European and the Eastern frontiers needed the attention of their own supreme commanders.
-Diocletian tried to solve this problem by re-establishing an adoptive succession with a senior (Augustus) and junior (Caesar) emperor in each half of the Empire, but this system of tetrarchy broke down within one generation and the hereditary principle re-established itself with generally unfortunate results.
-Thereafter civil war became again the main method of establishing new imperial regimes.
-Although Constantine the Great (in office 306 to 337) again re-united the Empire, towards the end of the fourth century the need for division was generally accepted.
+Diocletian tried to solve this problem by re-establishing an adoptive succession with a senior (Augustus) and junior (Caesar) emperor in each half of the Empire, but this system of tetrarchy broke down within one generation, and the biological families of emperors again became the expected successors to the throne, with generally unfortunate results.
+Thereafter civil war was the main method of establishing new imperial regimes.
+Although Constantine the Great (in office 306 to 337) again re-united the Empire, his sons' generation fought destructive civil wars between themselves and with usurpers.
+Towards the end of the fourth century the need for division was generally accepted.
 From then on, the Empire existed in constant tension between the need for two emperors and their mutual mistrust.